tklab-tud/uscxml/README.md

 * Have a look at the [result](http://uscxml.tk.informatik.tu-darmstadt.de/cdash/index.php?project=uscxml) for the various platforms.
 * The manual and XPath specific tests are [excluded](https://github.com/tklab-tud/uscxml/blob/master/test/ctest/CTestCustom.ctest.in).

+To run the tests yourself, you need to generate the build environment and pass <tt>-DBUILD_TESTS=ON</tt> via CMake:

+    $ cmake -DBUILD_TESTS=ON <USCXML_SRC> && make

+Afterwards, you can run the various tests.
+There are more than 1500 tests in total, so maybe restrict yourself to some subset.

+*W3C Tests ECMAScript Datamodel*

+    $ ctest -L "^ecma/test"
+    [...]
+    $ 100% tests passed, 0 tests failed out of 196

+*W3C Tests XPath Datamodel*

+    $ ctest -L "^xpath/test"
+    [...]
+    $ 51% tests passed, 104 tests failed out of 211

+*W3C Tests PROMELA Datamodel*

+    $ ctest -L "^promela/test"
+    [...]
+    $ 89% tests passed, 18 tests failed out of 165

+*W3C Tests Lua Datamodel*

+    $ ctest -L "^lua/test"
+    [...]
+    $ 78% tests passed, 45 tests failed out of 201

 ### License

 uSCXML itself is distributed under the Simplified BSD license as in, do not sue us and do